TO CONTACT ABLE

 1. Line the bottom and the sides of the tin with baking parchment and put to one side.

-2. Break or chop the white chocolate into smaller pieces and place in a saucepan with the condensed milk.
+5. Break or chop the white chocolate into smaller pieces and place in a glass bowl with the other half of condensed milk.
 Melt the ingredients over low to medium heat, stirring occasionally until smooth.

 To celebrate Disability History Month and Able's 2nd birthday, we'll be launching our very own Able at NEXT newsletter, sent out every quarter.